 Has your doctor told you to eat more fish?
 Or maybe your nutritionist or personal trainer?
 Is your healthy eater friend always posting pictures of fish on their social feeds?
 They are on to something!

-Wild fish like Alaskan salmon and halibut have immense vast and wide health benefits packed into each portion.
+Wild Alaskan fish like Copper River salmon and Prince William Sound halibut have immense vast health benefits packed into each portion.
 The American Heart Association recommends eating at least two servings of fish per week.
-Unfortunately, fewer than one in five Americans heeds this advice.
+Unfortunately, fewer than one in five Americans heed this advice.
 Here are 6 reasons why you should eat more fish:

 1. Reduces chronic inflammation.